ezgigm/cyberdata_capstone/README.md

 6. Matching : ArcFace

 Arcface is a state of the art method that uses a special loss function called Additive Angular Margin penalty, it will do the facial recognition ArcFace head with ResNet backbone, and a function that detect the distance between two images so that it can classify if the person is registered or not.
 We used ArcFace modeling to find the similarity between two faces to give an access to the user or not.
 The certain threshold is defined to let the user access with the similarity value.

+## Checkpoints

+The checkpoint file can be found in this [Drive folder.](https://drive.google.com/drive/folders/1j0rRVoSuOvnCuP6bIaXP1XNnaaq_2sf4?usp=share_link)

 ## Findings